Stiliyan Petrov: Celtic

 In his next two seasons for Celtic he continued to be an essential player making 105 appearances and scoring 19 goals.
 He won the Scottish Cup twice in this time (scoring in the 2004 final) along with his third SPL medal.
 The 2004–05 season was Martin O'Neill's last at Celtic, although Stiliyan Petrov would later join him at Aston Villa.
-The 04/05 season also saw Petrov becoming the third player to win the Celtic Player of The Year award.
+The season also saw Petrov becoming the third player to win the Celtic Player of The Year award.

 The 2005–06 season was a time of great change for Celtic.
 Martin O'Neill, the club's most successful manager in 20 years, left and new manager Gordon Strachan came in.
 Things started badly for Celtic as they lost 5–0 to Slovakian minnows Artmedia Bratislava in Strachan's first match.
 Celtic then managed to throw away a 3–1 lead over Motherwell to draw Strachan's first league match 4–4, although Petrov later helped Celtic exact revenge over the Fir Park side by scoring his first hat-trick in a 5–0 demolition in October that year.
 Celtic overcame their bad start to the campaign to win the SPL and League Cup double.

-The 2005–06 season proved to be his last at Celtic as he re-united with former manager Martin O'Neill at Aston Villa for a fee of £6.5 million rising to £8 million after clauses.
-This was after a long transfer saga in which Stiliyan Petrov was linked to almost every mid-table side in England.
+The 2005–06 season proved to be his last at Celtic as he re-united with former manager Martin O'Neill at Aston Villa for a fee of £6.5 million (rising to £8 million after clauses).
 He only made 3 appearances for Celtic before leaving in the summer transfer window.

 In all, Petrov made 312 appearances for Celtic over seven years, scoring 55 goals.
 He won the SPL four times and also won both the Scottish and Scottish League Cup 3 times each.
 He was the tenth most prolific goalscorer in the SPL (55 goals) when he left Celtic.
+Petrov was also shortlisted for the SPFA Players' Player of the Year three times as a Celtic player.